blekr/new-sequelize-restful/README.md

 You can also add pagination information to the query.
-The Pagination information is stored in Range header when request and Content-Range header when response.
+The Pagination information is stored in Range header (includes offset, limit) when request and Content-Range header (includes offset, limit, total-count) when response.
 Go to ['angular-paginate-anything'](https://github.com/begriffs/angular-paginate-anything) for more information.
 ```console
 # curl -v --header "Range: 0-10" 'http://127.0.0.1:8090/api/staff?_name=abc2&account=\{"$like":"%ab%"\}'
 ```